 - Luxury brands and high-end retailers need to identify new ways to engage with affluent consumers online.
-It is particularly important to avoid cannibalising performances of their offline retail stores.
+It is particularly important to avoid cannibalizing the performances of their offline retail stores.

-- Online sales have so far not been able to drive the same level of upsell opportunities than their offline counterparts.
-Research shows that luxury consumers spent overall less per purchase when buying online.
+- Online sales have so far not been able to drive the same level of upsell opportunities as their offline counterparts.
+Research shows that luxury consumers spend overall less per purchase when buying online.

-- Luxury brands first need to assess the contribution that digital currently has on their total sales performances and consumers’ purchase behaviours.
+- Luxury brands first need to assess the contribution that digital currently has on their total sales performances and consumers’ purchase behaviors.

-- High-end businesses then need to define a long term strategy to utilise digital as an impactful branding and sales component.
+- High-end businesses then need to define a long-term strategy to utilize digital as an impactful branding and sales component.

 - Two broad online luxury retail approaches should be explored to drive digital sales: self-owned platforms and outsourcing to third-party resellers.